StuartSmith/WfFileWatcherAndTransfer/README.md

 This service will only watch for changes on one given folder.

-# App.config setting for service
+# App.config Setting for Service

 - **WathToWatch:** The path to watch for files being copied to.
 Example Value: D:\SQLBackups\